obinnadyke/MHCNN/README.md

-# Breast Mammography Segmentation and BI-RADS Classification (Version 1.2)
+# Unified Breast Density Segmentation and BI-RADS Class Estimation in 2D Mammograms with Multi-Head Convolutional Neural Network (MHCNN)

 This repository contains implementation of a 2D breast mammography segmentation and BI-RADS classification system.
 The code is containerized with **Docker** and performs the following tasks: